Hopp til hovedinnholdet

 Yesterday, on 20 April, OFAC added additional individuals and entities to its SDN List for being involved in attempts to evade Russia related sanctions.
 Information about the designated individuals and entities, who are now subject to blocking sanctions, is available here.
 The Treasury press release is available here.

-On 19 April 2022, OFAC issued a General Licence that authorizes certain transactions in support of NGO activities.
-OFAC also issued a fact sheet to provide an overview of existing authorizations and to make clear that Russia related sanctions do not stand in the way of agricultural and medical exports, NGO activities, the free flow of information, humanitarian assistance and other support to people impacted by Russia's aggression.
+On 19 April 2022, OFAC issued a General Licence that authorises certain transactions in support of NGO activities.
+OFAC also issued a fact sheet to provide an overview of existing authorisations and to make clear that Russia related sanctions do not stand in the way of agricultural and medical exports, NGO activities, the free flow of information, humanitarian assistance and other support to people impacted by Russia's aggression.

 Russian countermeasures